 - Rectus Femoris: This muscle attaches to the kneecap.
-Of the quadriceps muscles, it has the least affect on extension of the knee.
+Of the quadriceps muscles, it has the least effect on the extension of the knee.
 This muscle also helps produce flexion at the hip joint.

 The hamstrings consist of three muscles at the back of the thigh that affect hip and knee movement.
 They begin under the gluteus maximus behind the hipbone and attach to the tibia at the knee.
 They are:

 - Biceps femoris: This long muscle bends the knee.
 It begins in the thigh area and extends to the head of the fibula near the knee.

 - Semimembranosus: This long muscle extends from the pelvis to the tibia.
 It extends the thigh, bends the knee, and helps rotate the tibia.

 - Semitendinosus: This muscle also extends the thigh and bends the knee.

 The calf muscles are crucial to the movement of the ankle, foot, and toes.
 Some of the major muscles of the calf include: